hoast/hoast/README.md

 ## Planned

+1. Expand tests of `hoast` and other modules.

 ### Modules

 1. `publish`, control publishing mode of a file using the frontmatter.
 2. `livereload`, allow for live reloading.

 ## Known issues

 * Access modes of directories and files are not transferred.